- Location: Rhode Island

 - A description of the driver's vehicle, including make, model, and license plate number

 - Any specific behaviors you have witnessed, such as tailgating or excessive swerving, that have led you to believe the driver may be intoxicated

-- Children under age seven, less than 54 inches tall, and weighing less than 80 lbs. must be transported in the rear seating position of a motor vehicle and properly restrained in a child restraint system.
-However, children under the age of seven can be exempt from being transported in the rear seating position if the vehicle has no backseat or all rear positions are already being occupied by other children.
+- Children under age 8, less than 57 inches tall, and weighing less than 80 lbs. must be transported in the rear seating position of a motor vehicle and properly restrained in a child restraint system.

-- Children between the ages of seven and 12 must be wearing a properly fitting seat belt.
+- Children between the ages of 8 and 12 must be wearing a properly fitting seat belt.

 Parents ticketed for violating the state's child restraint law must appear in court.

 If you're in the market for one, you can shop online for a child car seat at any time.
 Before ordering, be sure to read our articles on How to Buy a Child Safety Seat and How to Install a Child Safety Seat.

 - Any passenger age 13 or over must be restrained wearing a safety belt and/or shoulder harness